cityhubla/socrata-geojson/README.md

     python parse-socrata-json.py https://data.lacity.org/resource/nnrh-gpbn.json neighborhoodcouncils.geojson

-You can highlight the example and right click to paste in your command prompt, terminal or git shell
+You can highlight the example and right click to paste in your command prompt, terminal or git shell if you don't want to type it up.